ingonyama-zk/developer-docs/docs/icicle/overview.md

 ### Developing your own ZK provers

 If you are planning on developing your ZK prover from scratch ICICLE can be used develope an extremely optimized and scalable ZK prover.
-One of the examples GPU give is that you can scale your ZK prover across many machines in a data center.
+One of the advantages GPUs provide is that you can scale your ZK prover across many machines in a data center.

 ### Developing proof of concepts